swarraaa/GIT/Commands.md

 #Stop tracking of file
 git rm <file_name>

-#Remove file from the staging area
+#Remove the file from the staging area
 git rm --cached <fiel_name>
 ```